1916 Easter Rising hero Seán Heuston was executed by the British on May 8, 1916. A look back at his life and legacy.

 Father Albert said that at the end Heuston “awaited the end with calmness and fortitude.”
 His last words were: “Father, sure you won’t forget to anoint me.”

 On May 8 the British government took revenge on the man who had brilliantly out-soldiered them, shooting him between 3:45 and 4:05 a.m.
-One-hundred-and-one years after his death it is easy to remember Seán Heuston as one walks along the River Liffey.
+One-hundred-and-two years after his death it is easy to remember Seán Heuston as one walks along the River Liffey.
 At Usher’s Island Quay there are today only remnants of the Mendicity Institution, but a few blocks away, near Victoria Quay, there is a monument to the young, intrepid Seán.Heuston—the place where he worked, now renamed Heuston Station.

 * Dermot McEvoy is the author of the "The 13th Apostle: A Novel of a Dublin Family, Michael Collins, and the Irish Uprising and Irish Miscellany" (Skyhorse Publishing).
 He may be reached at email@example.com.
 Follow him at www.dermotmcevoy.com.
 Follow The 13th Apostle on Facebook at www.facebook.com/13thApostleMcEvoy.